byzer-org/byzer-doc/kolo-lang/en-us/grammar/outline.md

 # Kolo-Lang Guide

-Kolo-lang is a declarative language, which is very similar to SQL.
-The difference is that Kolo-lang also supports Python scripts, and users can also use Scala/Java to dynamically develop and register UDF functions.
+Byzer-lang is a declarative language, which is very similar to SQL.
+The difference is that Byzer-lang also supports Python scripts, and users can also use Scala/Java to dynamically develop and register UDF functions.

 This has greatly improved the flexibility of this language.

-Kolo-lang abstracts the following syntax structures for processing big data:
+Byzer-lang abstracts the following syntax structures for processing big data:

 1. Load data/Load
 2. Process data/Select|Run